Medical Fellowship & Resident Elective

-Population health management is a core strategy to improving quality of care and reducing health care costs.
+Population health management is a recognized solution to improving quality of care and reducing health care costs.
 Currently, there are limited pathways for training clinical and administrative leaders in population health management.
-To address this, Partners created the Population Health Fellowship and Resident Elective Rotation.
-These comprehensive educational programs provide direct experience and leadership development opportunities in this rapidly evolving area in medicine.
+To address this, Mass General Brigham created the Population Health Fellowship and Resident Elective Rotation.
+These comprehensive learning and educational programs provide direct experience and leadership development opportunities to spark innovation for the next generation of Population health leaders in this rapidly changing area of medicine.

-Following completion of the Partners Population Health Leadership Fellowship, the Fellow will be able to:
+Following completion of the Population Health Leadership Fellowship, the Fellow will be able to:

 - Understand the socioeconomic and political context for population health management

 - Describe financial and operational considerations for an Accountable Care Organization

 - Describe appropriate population health strategies based on patient populations and needs

 - Analyze outcomes of population health strategies, make recommendations regarding program scale and scope, and work collaboratively with the Mongan Institute research team

 - Experience leading a team and managing large scale operations and projects

 - Gain knowledge and skills through direct strategy, development, and implementation of programs

 In addition, Fellows will be expected to enhance their presentation, facilitation, and leadership skills by successfully completing the following: